Why won't my computer turn on?

-If you are uncertain if the computer is turning on or not, this can be checked by locating any fans in the computer or visible from the outside of the computer.
-If these fans are spinning, the computer is receiving power and this document may not apply to your issue.
+If you're uncertain if the computer is turning on, check if the case fan (generally on the back of the computer) is spinning.
+If a fan is spinning, the computer is getting power, and this page may not apply to your issue.

-Verify that the power connection is connected properly to the wall and the back of the computer.
-If the connections appear to be connected properly, disconnect and reconnection both ends of the power cord to make sure the cable is not loose.
+It may seem obvious, but verify the power cord is connected to the back of the computer and plugged into a power outlet.
+If it appears to be connected correctly, disconnect and reconnect both ends of the power cord to ensure the cable is not loose.

 Incorrect power supply

 If you built the computer and cannot get it to turn on, the power supply may be defective or is insufficient for your hardware's needs.
 Verify the power supply meets the requirements of your motherboard, processor, and video card.